DreamChest/Hermes/README.md

 ## Configuration

-For now, the only needed configuration for the API is the creation a user, you can create one by running `rake user:create\[email,password\]`, replacing email by an email and password by the wanted password.
+For now, the only needed configuration for the API is the creation of a user, you can create one by running `rake user:create\[email,password\]`, replacing email by an email and password by the wanted password.

 ## Usage